 He said his country was particularly concerned by the plight of the Libyan people and believed it was crucial to tighten existing sanctions to "cut [the Libyan regime] off" from the funds that had propped it up for so long.
 Decisions regarding the use of military force were always extremely difficult to take.
 Indeed, in the implementation of the resolution just adopted, Germany saw great risks, and the likelihood of large-scale loss of life should not be underestimated.
-Those that participated in its implementation could be drawn into a protracted military intervention would be quickly and efficiently carried out.
+Those that participated in its implementation could be drawn into a protracted military conflict that could draw in the wider region.
+If the resolution failed, it would be wrong to assume that any military intervention would be quickly and efficiently carried out.
 Germany had decided not to support the resolution and would not contribute its own forces to any military effort that arose from its implementation.
 Germany had abstained from the vote.